Read summarized version with

 1. Set clear goals that you want to achieve

 For any strategy to be effective, it must include the goals that you want to achieve in the long run.
 It must also include the actionable steps and a roadmap of how you will achieve them.
 An enterprise data governance strategy is no different.
-Whether you want to accelerate data processing, reduce expenses of data management, or streamline cooperation between teams – all of this must be outlined in your strategy.
+Whether you want to accelerate data processing, reduce data management expenses, or streamline cross-team collaboration, all of this must be outlined in your strategy.

 2. Include a small-scale sample project at the beginning

 Data strategy and governance transformation can be complicated and time-consuming.
-Starting off with such a project may be a daunting task that leads to errors, unforeseen challenges, and changes in requirements.
-Therefore, instead of beginning with a full-scale implementation, it is highly recommended to start with a small-scale project that is a lot easier to manage.
+Starting off with such a project may be a daunting task, leading to errors, unforeseen challenges, and changes in requirements.
+Therefore, instead of beginning with a full-scale data governance implementation, it is highly recommended to start with a small-scale project that is a lot easier to manage.
 This can be, for example, assessing and improving the process of collecting or storing data by a single department.

-3. Asign a data steward or build a data governance office
+3. Assign a data steward or build a data governance office

-A governance strategy should outline a person (data steward) or a team (data governance office) that will define and ensure clear data ownership across your organization.
-This entity will have the sole responsibility of managing and distributing data accesses, making managerial decisions, and ensuring that all teams remain informed about established policies.
-It will eliminate the risk of using incorrect or altered data, and help boost the productivity of all teams.
-In fact, having a dedicated data steward was one of the keys to success in establishing effective data governance during N-iX’s cooperation with cleverbridge – a leading e-commerce solution and service provider.
+A governance strategy should outline a person (data steward) or a team (data governance office) to define and ensure clear data ownership across your organization.
+This entity will be solely responsible for managing and distributing data access, making managerial decisions, and ensuring that all teams remain informed of established policies.
+It will eliminate the risk of using incorrect or altered data and help boost the productivity of all teams.
+In fact, having a dedicated data steward was one of the keys to establishing effective data governance during N-iX’s collaboration with cleverbridge, a leading e-commerce solution and service provider.
 As a result of our cooperation, cleverbridge was able to:

 • Increase customer reach by expanding their service offering;